automorphism88/snapraid-btrfs/README.md

 ### Q: How do I configure snapper for use with snapraid-btrfs?
-A: Create a snapper configuration for each data drive you want to use `snapraid-btrfs` for. `snapraid-btrfs` will compare the output of `snapper list-configs` with the list of data directories found in the SnapRAID config file (as with SnapRAID, by default, `/etc/snapraid.conf`, but an alternate location can be specified with the `-c` or `--conf` command line argument or by setting the `SNAPRAID_CONFIG_FILE` environment variable).

-**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run snapraid-btrfs in your snapper configurations.** You may wish to make a snapper template with the options you want to use for your SnapRAID drive configurations and set these variables at that level.
+A: Create a snapper configuration for each data drive you want to use `snapraid-btrfs` for, and make sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run snapraid-btrfs in your snapper configurations.
+You may wish to make a snapper template with the options you want to use for your SnapRAID drive configurations and set these variables at that level.
 For further details, see the snapper documentation.